The world of specialty coffee can be confusing, so we thought we’d make a brew guide to help you craft the perfect cup.

 - Grind: Medium

 - Weight: 8g for 125ml (1 heaped tablespoon)

 Filter coffee relies on gravity to move hot water through the ground beans.
 This method is quicker than the French Press, and requires a medium grind – large enough to stop the filter getting clogged and small enough to ensure a substantial surface area of coffee for the water to touch.

-Make sure to wet the filter with hot water before you start, and use water that is 94°C (you can just leave the kettle for 30 seconds after it boils), as this avoids burning the coffee.
+Make sure to wet the filter with hot water before you start to stop it from tasting papery, and use water that is 94°C (you can just leave the kettle for 30 seconds after it boils).

 After adding your medium-ground Coffee Story beans to the filter paper, pour a small amount of water first and wait 30 seconds, allowing the coffee to ‘bloom’; this means tastier results.
-Carefully pour the rest of the water, and leave until the brewed coffee has drained into the carafe below (approx 2-4 mins).
+Carefully pour the rest of the water in small circular motions and leave until the brewed coffee has drained into the carafe below (approx 2-4 mins).

-A longer brew time will bring out more bitter characteristics, whereas a shorter brew will make a more acidic cup.
+A longer brew time will bring out darker, more bitter characteristics, whereas a shorter brew will make a more fruity cup with vibrant acidity.